carolineBda/express-api-doc/README.md

-express-swagger-spec
+express-api-doc
 ====================

-Generate from the app's routes a basic swagger spec
+Generate html page listing all routes in the app